zapulam/StockGPT/README.md

 python main.py
 Ask questions like:

-“What does today’s news about the Fed mean for tech stocks?”
+“What does today's news about the Fed mean for tech stocks?”

 “Compare the P/E ratios of $GOOG, $AAPL, and $MSFT.”